 School places – applications should be made to Suffolk County Council’s School Admissions Team for community and voluntary controlled schools, or directly to academies and voluntary aided schools

 Bank accounts – we are aware of a mixed picture, with some banks requiring proof of address and in-branch offerings being quite inconsistent (it seems to be easier with some banks if the host is an existing customer), but NatWest are offering a special account for Ukrainian refugees, while some hosts are choosing the online bank Monzo for speed

 SIM cards – we have free Vodafone SIM cards available (see ways we can help below)

-£200 one-off payment for refugees/£350 monthly sponsor payment – to arrange these with Suffolk County Council, follow the guidance here.
+£200 one-off payment for refugees/£350 monthly sponsor payment – to arrange these with Suffolk County Council, follow the guidance here for the guest payment, and here for the sponsor payment.
 Please note, these payments are currently only available to hosts and refugees under the Homes for Ukraine scheme.

 Biometric Residence Permit (BRP) – unless your guest has attended a visa application centre and given their biometrics already, their entry stamp will be valid for the first six months only.
 To extend their stay for up to the three years allowed under this scheme, they will need to apply for a Biometric Residence Permit.
 This will require them to provide biometric information, including a photograph of their face and a sample of fingerprints.
 You can apply for a BRP once arrived in the UK here.